-- 1. Describe standard positioning terms. - 2.
-Demonstrate proper use of positioning aids. - 3.
-Discuss general procedural considerations for radiographic exams. - 4.
-Identify methods and barriers of communication and describe how each may be used or overcome effectively during patient education. - 5.
-Explain radiographic procedures to patients/family members. - 6.
-Modify directions to patients with various communication problems. - 7.
-Develop an awareness of cultural factors that necessitate adapting standard exam protocols. - 8.
-Adapt general procedural considerations to specific clinical settings. - 9.
-Identify the structures demonstrated on routine radiographic and fluoroscopic images. - 10.
-Adapt radiographic and fluoroscopic procedures for special considerations. - 11.
-Simulate radiographic and fluoroscopic procedures on a person or phantom in a laboratory setting. - 12.
-Evaluate images for positioning, centering, appropriate anatomy and overall image quality. - 13.
-Discuss equipment and supplies necessary to complete basic radiographic and fluoroscopic procedures. - 14.
-Explain the patient preparation necessary for various contrast and special studies. - 15.
-Explain the routine and special positions/projections for all radiographic/fluoroscopic procedures. - 16.
-Explain the purpose for using contrast media. - 17.
-Name the type, dosage and route of administration of contrast media commonly used to perform radiographic contrast and special studies. - 18.
-Describe the general purpose of radiographic and fluoroscopic studies. - 19.
-Apply general radiation safety and protection practices associated with radiographic and fluoroscopic examinations.
+- 1. Demonstrate proper use of positioning aids - 2.
+Discuss general procedural considerations for radiographic exams - 3.
+Identify methods and barriers of communication and describe how each may be used or overcome effectively during patient education - 4.
+Explain radiographic procedures to patients and family members - 5.
+Modify directions to patients with various communication problems - 6.
+Develop an awareness of cultural factors that necessitate adapting standard exam protocols - 7.
+Adapt general procedural considerations to specific clinical settings - 8.
+Identify the structures demonstrated on routine radiographic and fluoroscopic images - 9.
+Adapt radiographic and fluoroscopic procedures for special considerations - 10.
+Simulate radiographic and fluoroscopic procedures on a person or phantom in a laboratory setting - 11.
+Evaluate images for positioning, centering, appropriate anatomy and overall image quality - 12.
+Discuss equipment and supplies necessary to complete basic radiographic and fluoroscopic procedures - 13.
+Explain the patient preparation necessary for various contrast and special studies - 14.
+Explain the routine and special positions and projections for all radiographic and fluoroscopic procedures - 15.
+Explain the purpose for using contrast media - 16.
+Name the type, dosage and route of administration of contrast media commonly used to perform radiographic contrast and special studies - 17.
+Describe the general purpose of radiographic and fluoroscopic studies - 18.
+Apply general radiation safety and protection practices associated with radiographic and fluoroscopic examinations positioning of the spinal column, urinary system, pelvic girdle, lower extremities, bony thorax, and mobile and trauma radiography procedures.